mtlynch/mtlynch.io/_posts/2018-02-12-why-i-quit-google.md

 When it comes time to write your case for promotion, none of this work is admissable as evidence of your career growth.
 Hundreds of people did the same migration, so it doesn't look hard.
 There's no measurable impact because all you did was keep things running the same as they were before.
 To the promotion committee, this is about as impressive to them as a six week vacation.

-# Improving team efficiency doesn't get you promoted
+# I love work that doesn't get me promoted

+After a few years at Google, it slowly began to dawn on me that the work I find most fulfilling has zero value to the promotion committee.

+>**Me**: We depend on this undocumented legacy system.
+When my work forces me to learn part of it, I should document what I learned and add tests to enforce it.<br />
+>**Promotion committee**: Anyone can write documentation.
+Where are the metrics proving this documentation helped Google?
+>
+> **Me**: Ugh, I just made a change that caused a buld break in a system we don't even use anymore.
+I'm going to spend a couple days turning that system down and deleting the dead code.<br />
+>**Promotion committee**: Why?
+Anyone can delete code.
+Only the promotion-worthy can write it.
+>
+>**Me**: I spend 2-3x as long as my teammates on code reviews because I like thinking deeply about opportunities to simplify the design.
+When Dave was building his new system, I found several opportunities to reduce its dependencies and make it cheaper to maintain.<br />
+>**Promotion committee**: Did you say Dave launched a new system?
+Let's give him a promotion!

+The most glaring example of the divide between what I value and what the promotion committees value was in my quest for better design reviews.

+# My crusade for design reviews

-Google has very formal processes for reviewing code, but doesn't define anything for design documents.
-There's nothing saying that you have to write a design document at all or who has to review it.
+Google has very formal processes for code reviews, but is oddly silent about design reviews.
+There's nothing that says you have to write a design document at all, and certainly no company-wide rules about how teams should review designs.

-So people write design documents, mainly because they've heard promotion committees are impressed by design documents.
-And they send their design documents out for review, mainly because they've heard that the promotion committees are impressed by seeing document comments from senior people.
+People write design documents because they've heard promotion committees are impressed by design documents.
+And they send their design documents out for review, mainly because they've heard that the promotion committees are impressed when they see comments on the document from senior people.
 But there's nothing incentivizing anyone to actually *act* on feedback they receive about their design document.

-TODO: Add design doc where all the commenters are saying "You'll kill us all!", "This design must be stopped!" and speech bubble from the side saying, "Wow, look at all the passionate discussion from senior people.
+TODO: Add design doc titled "Machine learning system for  launching nuclear missiles" where all the commenters are saying "You'll kill us all!", "This design must be stopped!" and speech bubble from the side saying, "Wow, look at all the passionate discussion from senior people.
 This must be a very good design."

 This always felt strange to me, so I led an effort within my team to define a process for reviewing design documents.
 We agreed that the author shouldn't begin sending out code for review until their design document was explicitly approved.
 I defined what that approval process looked like.

 It was difficult work because I was new to the team.
 Developers in general don't love writing design documents or additional process.
 In the end, I came up with a process that everyone agreed to.
 I held a check-in meeting six months after we adopted this process to gather feedback and course correct.

-I included this work when I applied for promotion last fall.
-The promotion committee specifically called it out to say that while they think it's nice that I did that, it didn't demonstrate an ability to handle technical complexity and thus was not relevant to my case for promotion.
+At my next attempt at promotion, the committee specifically called it out to say that while they think it's nice that I did that, it didn't demonstrate an ability to handle technical complexity and thus was not relevant to my case for promotion.

 # The holiday gift wake up call

 Google [made headlines](http://fortune.com/2016/12/09/alphabet-donated-its-employees-holiday-gifts-to-charity/) in 2016 for their holiday gifts.
-They announced that instead of their long-standing tradition of giving employees lavish gifts, they would instead spend that money on ~~advertising disguised as charity~~ Chromebooks for underprivileged schoolchildren.
+Breaking their long-standing tradition of giving employees lavish gifts, they instead spent the money on ~~advertising disguised as charity~~ Chromebooks for underprivileged schoolchildren.

-I witnessed the following conversation between two employees:
+Shortly after this, I witnessed the following conversation between two employees:

 >**Employee A**: You effectively are still getting the gift.
 You still receive compensation in stock awards.
 Cuts like this increase the value of Google's stock.
 You can sell your shares and buy any present you choose.
 >